jascodebrewer/imageProcess/README.md

 - **Upload Image:** Select an image file from your device and upload it to the application.
 - **Remove Background:** Automatically remove the background from the uploaded image.
-- **Replace Background:** Replace the removed background with a solid color or an image of your choice.
+- **Replace Background:** Replace the removed background with a solid color.
 - **Blur Detection:** Detect blur in uploaded images and display the result.
 - **Image Similarity:** Compare uploaded images and measure their similarity.
 - **Generate Description:** Input keywords and generate a product description based on them.